tim-janik/jj-fzf/doc/jj-fzf.1.md

   The default revset for the main **jj-fzf** log view is configured via `jj-fzf.log_revset`.
   When a new value is stored, it is set as a configuration setting local to the repository.
   The configuration setting `jj-fzf.show-keys` determines if an **fzf** header is shown that displays active key bindings.
+  Pre-generated commit messages for `jj describe` are provided as a temporary config value in `template-aliases.default_commit_description`.

 # SEE ALSO